MA (Oxon), MBPsS

-My doctoral research concerns the neural, attentional and behavioural mechanisms underlying parent-infant interaction.
-This research has a specific emphasis on parent-infant interaction in the context of infant craniofacial abnormality, and the development of interventions to support these families.
-This work will form part of a larger project to elucidate the functional neuroanatomy of the human parental brain, and to understand how such mechanisms might function in the context of psychiatric disorder such as postnatal depression.
+My doctoral research concerns the neural mechanisms underlying face perception with a focus on the salience of infant faces.
+This work will form part of a larger project to elucidate the functional neuroanatomy of the human parental brain, and to understand psychiatric disorders, such as postpartum depression.
+I have also published on topics including post-traumatic stress, happiness and eudaimonia, music, autism, and cuteness.

-I am funded by a Medical Research Council Studentship, and supervised by Professor Morten Kringelbach and Professor Alan Stein within the section of Child and Adolescent Psychiatry.
+I am funded by a Medical Research Council Studentship, and supervised by Professor Morten Kringelbach and Professor Alan Stein within the section of Child and Adolescent Psychiatry and the Centre for Eudaimonia and Human Flourishing.
+I am a graduate scholar at Green Templeton College, Oxford.

 In 2013, I completed my undergraduate degree in Experimental Psychology at the University of Oxford.
 Before commencing my DPhil I worked as a Graduate Research Assistant within the Hedonia: TrygFonden Research Group here at the Department of Psychiatry in Oxford.
 Specifically I worked with the Scars of War Foundation, using neuroscience to determine how trauma affects the brain.